 What is cholesterol?

-Cholesterol is a waxy substance your body uses to protect nerves, make cell tissues, and produce certain hormones.
-Your liver makes all the cholesterol your body needs.
-Your body also gets cholesterol directly from the food you eat (such as eggs, meats, and dairy.
+Cholesterol is a waxy substance your liver makes to protect nerves and to make cell tissue and certain hormones.
+Your body also gets cholesterol from the food you eat.
+This includes eggs, meats, and dairy.
 There is “good” (HDL) cholesterol and “bad” (LDL) cholesterol.
 Too much bad cholesterol (LDL) can be bad for your health.

 What is the difference between “good” cholesterol and “bad” cholesterol?